On a budget but want a Disney vacation? Try these 8 tips for dining at Disney on a budget!

 Whether or not you’re on a budget, meal planning before your Disney trip is a must.
 Know your family’s food budget.
 Know your family’s tastes.
 Then plan meals – or restaurant stops – that fit into your budget.

-Like this post?
-Share it on Facebook or Pinterest.
-Also check out Disney on the Cheap: Planning a Disney Vacation for Less Than $2,500.
+For more tips on how to enjoy Walt Disney World on a budget, check out Disney on the Cheap: Planning a Disney Vacation for Less Than $2,500.